-Red Balloon pursues strict hygiene arrangements in its kitchens, eating areas and sanitary facilities (any toilets not used regularly will be checked and flushed; water temperature will be checked frequently).
+RBET-Aylesbury pursues strict hygiene arrangements in its kitchens, eating areas and sanitary facilities (any toilets not used regularly will be checked and flushed; water temperature will be checked frequently).

-Red Balloon contracts an external agency to carry out a risk assessment every year or after any extended period of inactivity.
+RBET-Aylesbury contracts an external agency to carry out a risk assessment every year or after any extended period of inactivity.

-Red Balloon maintains a water hygiene log detailing all checks made and actions taken.
+RBET-Aylesbury maintains a water hygiene log detailing all checks made and actions taken.

-Red Balloon kitchens are used by staff trained in Food Safety and hygienic use.
+RBET-Aylesbury kitchens are used by staff trained in Food Safety and hygienic use.

-Students are taught the importance of good hygiene in terms of handwashing, and staff are asked to uphold high standards in these areas.
+Students are taught the importance of good hygiene in terms of handwashing and staff are asked to uphold high standards in that area.

 Whilst it is never possible to guarantee that there will be no occurrence of infection, daily practice is strong and reduces the risk to the lowest possible level.
-Should there be any indication of infection, immediate action will be taken:
+Should there be any indication of infection, the following immediate action will be taken:

-- students and staff sent home until the building is deemed (by medical staff) to be free from infection; - parents/carers and all involved agencies notified immediately; - health authority notified; - appropriate de-infection actions pursued as directed by health authority personnel.
+- students and staff sent home until the building is deemed (by medical staff) to be free from infection, - parents/carers and all involved agencies notified immediately, - health authority notified, - appropriate de-infection actions pursued as directed by health authority personnel.